Zakaria1986/DatabaseOperations/intro_to_sql.md

 ### Practical 6

-- Make customers, products, and orders tables, and add records to them
+- Make customers, products, and orders tables, add records to them, ensure you can query the individual tables.

 #### Query Multiple Tables

-Now we have records in each table, but the orders table includes two fields which link to unique fields (i.e. primary keys) in neighbouring tables.
+Now we have records in each table, and two of the fields in the orders table reference unique fields (i.e. primary keys) in neighbouring tables.

 We've already retrieved data from individual tables, and we can view orders from the orders table in the same way.
-Practice this again if you need to, but with this table structure and primary/foreign key relationships, we can retrieve data from related tables together.
+With this table structure and primary/foreign key relationships, we can create more complex SELECT statements to retrieve data from related tables together.

-Let's say completed orders need to go to the despatch team for packing and postage.
-They look at the orders table, and know what products to pick and package, *but where do they send it*?
+For example, in our companies, let's say completed orders need to go to the Despatch Team for packing and postage.
+They look at the orders table, and it tells them what products to pick and package, *but where do they send it*?

 One option could be to duplicate the customer details from the customer table to the orders table when they place an order.

-Why would this not be ideal?
+*Question:* Why would this not be ideal?

-The key reasons are:
+*Answer:* The key reasons are:
 - Data duplication is inefficient and wastes space on disk.
 - If the data changes it needs to be changed in multiple locations.
 If the data doesn't match in different locations how would you know which one is accurate?

-Instead we want to retrieve the current customer contact details from the most up to date source, i.e. the customer table.
-We can do this because there is a relationship between the tables in our *relational database*.
+It would be better to retrieve the current customer contact details from the most up to date source, i.e. the customer table.
+We can do this because there is a relationship between the customer and orders tables in our *relational database*.

 The following SQL statement will retrieve the customer's first and last name for a particular record in the orders table, even though this data is not stored in the orders table.